mingsquall/LeetCode/README.md

 # LeetCode
-Demo for the LeetCode using Python3.
+Demo for the LeetCode using Python.